 Services and Programs to Internationalize the Campus

 ISSS is more than the "immigration" office.
 Although helping international students and scholars with immigration issues is a significant part of our work, with over 9,000 in-person visits to advisors each year, we are also heavily involved in intercultural and adjustment programming for students and scholars, providing cultural competency and intercultural awareness training for staff and faculty, and supporting the Iowa City area community to be a welcoming place for international visitors.
-Learn more about our services and read the latest report by the International Student Committee on our Initiatives to Support Internationalization.
+Learn more about the programs and services offered to international students and read the latest report by the International Student Committee on International Student Support and Integration.

 Read our annual Statistical Report to find out how many international students and scholars are at the University of Iowa, where they are from, and their areas of study.
 Reports from prior years are also available.